 Beneficial Bacteria for Plants

-Bacteria often have a terrible name, but many bacteria strains are very beneficial, both to human beings and other life forms.
-Bacteria are the smallest life forms on the planet, as well as one of the most abundant and oldest, and soil fungi helped shape the soil structure of Earth and set the stage for plant life to evolve.
+Bacteria are the smallest life forms on the planet, as well as one of the most abundant and oldest.
+Soil fungi helped shape the soil structure of Earth and set the stage for plant life to evolve.
 We owe a great deal to these friendly microorganisms that help our gardens come to life.

 Beneficial bacteria provide a wide array of benefits to plant life and massive enhance the function of plants' roots in the soil.